supranational/blst/README.md

 ## General notes on implementation
 The goal of the blst library is to provide a foundational component for applications and other libraries that require high performance and formally verified BLS12-381 operations.
 With that in mind some decisions are made to maximize the public good beyond BLS12-381.
 For example the field operations are optimized for general 384-bit usage as opposed to tuned specifically for the 381-bit BLS12-381 curve parameters.
 With the formal verification of these foundational components, we believe they can provide a reliable building block for other curves that would like high performance and an extra element of security.

-Library deliberately abstains from dealing with memory management and multi-threading with rationale that these ultimately belong in langugage-/run-time-specific bindings.
+Library deliberately abstains from dealing with memory management and multi-threading with rationale that these ultimately belong in language-specific bindings.
+Another responsibility that is left to application is random number generation.
+All this in the name of ultimate run-time neutrality, which makes integration into more stringent environments like Intel SGX or ARM TrustZone trivial.

-The assembly code is written in perl scripts which can output an assembly file based on the [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) and operating system.
-For example in the build directory there are pre-build assembly files for elf, mingw64, masm, and macosx.
+The assembly code is wrapped into Perl scripts which output an assembly file based on the [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) and operating system.
+In the `build` directory there are pre-build assembly files for elf, mingw64, masm, and macosx.
 See [build.sh](https://github.com/supranational/blst/blob/master/build.sh) or [refresh.sh](https://github.com/supranational/blst/blob/master/build/refresh.sh) for usage.
 This method allows for simple reuse of optimized assembly across various platforms with minimal effort.

 Serialization formatting is implemented according to [Appendix A. BLS12-381](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-02#appendix-A) of the IETF spec that calls for using the [ZCash definition](https://github.com/zkcrypto/pairing/blob/master/src/bls12_381/README.md#serialization).